-6. Best Stability Walking Shoe: Brooks Adrenaline GTS
+6. Best Shoe for Knee Pain: Brooks Adrenaline GTS

 "This shoe has similar cushioning to the Brooks Ghost, however it's a more structured option," Garcia says.

 7. Best Shoe for Flat Feet: Hoka One One Clifton 7

 "Known for the added meta-rockers, these shoes will feel like you are 'rocking' into your next step," she says.
 "These are also good options for those who are lacking ankle mobility."